 - Nearly 5% (2,500) of the 50,000 fake login pages were polymorphic, with one brand garnering more than 300 permutations

-- The top 5 brands with the most fake login pages closely mirrors the list of brands that frequently have the most active phishing websites
+The top 5 brands with the most fake login pages closely mirror the list of brands that frequently have the most active phishing websites

 Although PayPal sits atop the list, the greatest risk may derive from the 9,500 Microsoft spoofs, as malicious Office 365, SharePoint and One Drive login pages put not just people but entire businesses a risk.